 Next I cleaned up the upper wishbone levers, the upper fulcrum shaft, the upper ball joint, the distance-piece, and associated shims which together set the Castor and Camber Angles.
 I simply replaced everything as it was when I disassembled the vehicle.

-I then attempted to fit new upper rebound stops, but I ran into a bit of trouble at this point.
-As you can see from the images below the new rebound stops didn’t quite fit, so I elongated the holes with a file.
+I then attempted to fit new upper bump stops, but I ran into a bit of trouble at this point.
+As you can see from the images below the new bump stops didn’t quite fit, so I elongated the holes with a file.
 I had a look at the ones I removed from the car, they also had elongated holes.
 I assume this is just what you have to do from time to time when dealing remanufactured parts.

 The shims that fit between the upper fulcrum shaft and the cross member set the Camber Angle, I (hopefully) have kept all these in the correct order.